A Software Simulator for Noisy Quantum Circuits: Implementation

 Quantum dynamics is linear in terms of $\rho$.
 Moreover, we consider problems where all operations---logic gates, errors and measurements---are local, i.e. act on only a few qubits.
-Then during a single operation, only a few subscripts of $a_{i_1 i_2\ldots i_n}$ change while all the rest remain unaltered.
+Indeed, the Qiskit transpiler decomposes more complicated operations into a sequence of one-qubit and two-qubit operations.
+The tensor product structure of such operations is a non-trivial operator on the addressed qubits and the identity operator on the rest of the qubits (e.g. $I\otimes\ldots\otimes O_k\otimes\ldots\otimes I$ for an operation on the $k^{\rm th}$ qubit).
+Since the expression for the quantum register has the same tensor product structure, Eq.~(\ref{rhodef}), the operation changes the Pauli matrix factors corresponding to only the addressed qubits (e.g. $\sigma_{i_k}$) and the coefficients change only for the associated subscripts (e.g. $a_{\ldots i_k\ldots})$.
 Such operations are efficiently implemented in the software using linear algebra vector instructions, with explicit evaluation of Eq.~(\ref{krausevol}).
 We list density matrix transformations for some commonly used logic gates in Appendix A.